Vauxhall Corsa Review

 Engines and performance

 There’s now just one traditional engine option for the Corsa now – a 1.2-litre, three-cylinder petrol borrowed from several Peugeot and Citroen models.
-This comes without a turbocharger in 75hp form, or with a turbo in either 100 or 130hp versions.
+This comes with a turbo in either 100 or 130hp versions.
+Previously, a non-turbo 75hp version opened the range, and this is the one to look for if low insurance costs are a priority.

-Vauxhall did offer a 1.5-litre diesel engine until the end of 2021, but these are very rare compared with petrol versions and are best suited to buyers that cover very high annual mileages.
+Vauxhall did offer a 1.5-litre diesel engine until the end of 2021, but diesel Corsas are very rare compared with petrol versions and are best suited to buyers that cover very high annual mileages.

 The Corsa is also fairly unique among hatchbacks because you can get a fully electric version.
 This model benefits from instant torque from the electric motor, along with near-silent acceleration, and a claimed range of more than 200 miles.